Who Impacts Public Safety

 The Minnesota Department of Public Safety (DPS), created in 1969, is an enforcement, licensing and services agency, operating programs in law enforcement, traffic safety, alcohol and gambling, fire safety, driver licensing, vehicle registration and emergency management.
-The State Patrol, Bureau of Criminal Apprehension (BCA), and the Alcohol and Gambling Enforcement Division are part of this agency, under the authority of present Commissioner of Public Safety, John Harrington, who was appointed by the Governor.
+The State Patrol, Bureau of Criminal Apprehension (BCA), and the Alcohol and Gambling Enforcement Division are part of this agency led by the Commissioner of Public Safety, John Harrington, who was appointed by the Governor.
 In May 2022, it entered into a Joint Powers Agreement with the City of Minneapolis to assist the MPD with law enforcement and criminal investigations, including for gun crimes, shootings and carjackings.

-At the request of local law enforcement, the BCA investigates officer-involved shootings.
-BCA investigations often occur when an officer uses or tries to use deadly force or when an officer intentionally uses force that leads to serious injury or death.
-The BCA is independent of local law enforcement and not subject to its authority.
-Since 2009, the BCA has investigated a large majority of officer-involved shootings in Minneapolis.
-Recently, the BCA has investigated shootings in Minneapolis, Brooklyn Center, Blaine, Wadena and Duluth.
-The BCA also assists local agencies in cases requiring specialized technical or investigative skills.
+At the request of the MPD or other local law enforcement, the BCA investigates officer-involved shootings.
+This includes: use of deadly force or when an officer intentionally uses force that leads to serious injury or death.
+The BCA has investigated a number of shootings in Minneapolis and other agencies.

 The Minnesota Peace Officer Training Board, or POST Board, establishes law enforcement licensing and training requirements and sets standards for law enforcement agencies and officers throughout the state.

 Among its duties, the board licenses peace officers and part-time peace officers; administers license examinations; establishes minimum qualifications and standards of conduct and monitors compliance with them; regulates professional peace officer education and continuing education for peace officers; establishes and maintains pre-service education curriculum.

 Per MN Statute 626.841, the POST Board is composed of the following 17 members, with most appointed by the governor: